grafana/xk6-client-tracing/README.md

                 count: int,
                 // The number of distinct values to generate for each attribute (optional, default: 50)
                 cardinality: int
+            },
+            // Additional attributes for the resource associated with this span.
+Resource attribute definitions
+            // of different spans with the same service name will me merged into a singe resource (optional)
+            resource: {
+                // Fixed attributs that are added to the resource (optional)
+                attributes: { string : any },
+                // Parameters to configure the creation of random resource attributes (optional)
+                randomAttributes: {
+                    // The number of random attributes to generate
+                    count: int,
+                    // The number of distinct values to generate for each attribute (optional, default: 50)
+                    cardinality: int
+                }
             }
         },
         ...